 I love the flavor combinations in this pasta salad!
 And, with no mayo, only 2 tablespoons of pesto and 1 tablespoon of cheese per person, it’s healthy too.
 I can see why this recipe was in mom’s files.
 She loved recipes that were easy to make ahead of time with pantry ingredients, elegant to serve, and scrumptious – and this salad is all that, and more.

-For this Tuna Pasta Salad, I like to use my favorite Spinach Basil Pesto.
-Feel free to make your own favorite; store bought will also work.
+For this Tuna Pasta Salad, I like to use our Spinach Basil Pesto or Genovese Pesto.
+Feel free to make your own favorite; store-bought will also work.
 Just purchase prepared pesto that’s in the refrigerated section of your grocery store – it has the most/best flavor in my opinion.

 I absolutely love Wild Planet Albacore Wild Tuna packed without oil.
 It’s moist but not oily and has great tuna flavor, without being too fishy tasting.
 Plus, Wild Planet tuna are line caught, which is better for the environment and means the fish are smaller with less mercury.